project-chip/connectedhomeip/silabs_examples/template/efr32/HOW_TO_CREATE_A_CUSTOM_APP.md

 be done.

 Note: If you add .cpp files to **your_app**, modify [BUILD.gn](BUILD.gn) to take account of it.
-To do so, navigate to the section "efr32_executable" in the file, locate the "sources" subsection and add your new "file.cpp" there.
+To do so, navigate to the section "silabs_executable" in the file, locate the "sources" subsection and add your new "file.cpp" there.

 Note: Both in the source files and in the [BUILD.gn](BUILD.gn), you might have